BraviNoname/Bravi/Bravifanfic/th12/README.md

 Stage 5 :

-They found their way into the Nothingness Space, where they meet Nonamé again, who told them she's done what to do, and gathered enough Dream Portals to defeat Xemnas.
-They found afterwards Noname, who told them they were about to win, but there was one thing left to do : not letting the protagonists get in their way as this threat is only their concern.
+They found their way into the World of Nothingness, and they finally caught up Noname, who told them she's done what to do, but there was one thing left to do : not letting the protagonists get in their way as this threat is only their concern.
 He also mentionned those Dream Portals are the only way of getting rid of Xemnas's lingering spirit.
 He has been vanquished after using strong light attacks.
 He then apologized for being mean, but as the protagonists had some fun (supposedly) in this fight, they let it slide.
 Noname asked why, and they answered fighting is a sign of friendship in their world.

 Stage 6 :

 Into the Realm of Nothingness, they met the dark shadow again, who then fled.
-They met Nonamé, again, who seems to have matured due to the power she has been holding in her book and only to that, and wanted to test this new ability she got when she has defeated Xemnas.
+They met a mature Nonamé, due to the power she has been holding in her book and only to that, and wanted to test this new ability she used when she has defeated Xemnas.
 She apologized for being greedy this time, but a danmaku battle can solve everything, and so they fought viciously, she admitted defeat and made both her and the protagonists escape this place after breaking her last spell.

 She then got back her younger appearance after having used all of that magic.